MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics.md

 1. Low priority messages are stored directly to a **storage account** using [event capture](../stream-analytics/event-hubs-parquet-capture-tutorial.md).
 These messages can use [batch decoding and processing](#data-analytics) for optimum costs.
 1. High priority messages are processed with an **Azure function**.
 The function reads the vehicle, device, and user consent settings from the **Device Registry** and performs the following steps:
     1. Verifies that the vehicle and device are registered and active.
-    2. Verifies that the user has given consent for the message topic.
+    2. Verifies that the user gave consent for the message topic.
     3. Decodes and enriches the payload.
     4. Adds more routing information.
 1. The Live Telemetry **Eventstream** in the *data & analytics solution* receives the decoded messages. **Eventhouse** processes and store messages as they're received.